Imperial (automobile): 1983

 Following significant price increases during the 1981 and 1982 model years, due in part to high inflation at the time, the Imperial's base price was cut back close to its original introductory level.
 The hood ornament, while similar in appearance, was changed from Cartier crystal to plastic.
 The Frank Sinatra Edition package was no longer available.
 A suspension upgrade Touring Edition package was added.

 The sixth generation Imperial did not meet Chrysler management's sales and reliability expectations.
 It had innovations such as the fuel injection system and electronic instrument cluster, and Chrysler tried to use it as a showcase for technology and quality.
-The fuel injection system proved troublesome and many 1981 models were retrofitted under warranty (or later on owner initiative) with carburetors.
+The fuel injection system proved troublesome and a number of 1981 models were retrofitted under warranty (or later on owner initiative) with carburetors.

 The Imperial name would reappear in 1990, but as the flagship sub-brand Chrysler Imperial model.

 Powertrain

-The 318 CID V8, was the only available engine.
-1981 models came standard with a Chrysler-built throttle-body EFI system, replaced by a carburetor for 1982 and 1983 models.
+The 318 CID V8, was the only available engine, with standard fitment of a Chrysler-built throttle-body EFI system.
 The automatic transmission was a wide-ratio TorqueFlite equipped with lock-up torque converter, with the final drive ratio 2.2:1 in 1981 and 1983; 2.4:1 in 1982.